 The fix is simple but requires discipline: create a master NAP document.
 This document contains your official business name, address, and phone number formatted exactly as they should appear everywhere.
 Every time you create or update a citation, copy from this document.
 No typing from memory, no “close enough” variations.

-Pay special attention to business name.
-Don’t add keywords to your business name in citations—”Joe’s Plumbing Best Plumber in Manchester”—even if you think it’ll help rankings.
+Pay special attention to your business name.
+Don’t add keywords to it in citations (“Joe’s Plumbing Best Plumber in Manchester”), even if you think it’ll help rankings.
 It won’t.
-It’ll create inconsistency and potentially violate directory guidelines.
+It creates inconsistency and can violate directory guidelines.

 Duplicate listings are citation killers.
 They dilute your authority, confuse search engines, and split your reviews across multiple profiles.
 If you’ve moved locations, rebranded, or had multiple people managing your online presence, you probably have duplicates.

-Finding duplicates requires vigilance.
+Finding duplicates takes vigilance.
 Search for variations of your business name on major directories.
 Look for old addresses or phone numbers.
 Check for listings created by well-meaning customers or directory aggregators.

 When you find duplicates, don’t just create a new listing and abandon the old one.
-Claim the duplicate and either merge it with your main listing (if the platform allows) or mark it as closed/duplicate.
-Google Business Profile has a specific process for reporting duplicates—use it.
+Claim the duplicate and either merge it with your main listing (if the platform allows) or mark it as closed or duplicate.
+Google Business Profile has a specific process for reporting duplicates.
+Use it.

 Warning: Never try to game the system by creating multiple listings for the same location with slight variations.
 This violates most directory guidelines and can result in all your listings being removed.
 One accurate listing always beats multiple fake ones.